SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 ## Files Needed for a New Module

-**This chapter will describe the files need to create a module in SCIRun.
+**This section will describe the files need to create a module in SCIRun.
 Each file will be described and a template example will be provided.
 These template files are all included in the source code in the template directories.**

 ### Overview of Files Needed for each Module